-The Altered States (1980) is a thought-provoking spiritual movie with a double choice towards darkness.
+The Altered States (1980) is a thought-provoking spiritual movie.

 On his path, Eddie has several transcendental experiences and revolutionary discoveries.
-He gets what he wants – scientific proof that a transformation of consciousness leads to the change of matter*!
+Above all, he gets what he wants – scientific proof that a transformation of consciousness leads to the change of matter*!

 Eddie’s wife is a scientist too, but she has a lower consciousness than Eddie does and can’t understand his spiritual search.

-We can assume that after this statement, Eddie will not return to his research and will likely accept his wife’s model of living – queuing up for a job at a university and becoming involved in “philistine” cares – an idea that made him sick not so long ago.
+In conclusion, we can assume that after this statement, Eddie, firstly, will not return to his research and besides, will likely accept his wife’s model of living – queuing up for a job and involving in “philistine” cares – an idea that made him sick not so long ago.

 However, if Eddie would accept the suffering and death of his father as the will of God, he would, firstly, raise his consciousness to a higher level, and secondly, he would experience the refinement of the physical body.

 This would allow him to join the spiritual beings that “appeared” to him during his childhood, and most importantly he would achieve the ultimate goal of people – salvation.

 - Note: This statement was well-known by the ancient alchemists.
 They realized that to transform metal to gold, one must change his consciousness.